kemlyn/Fruit-Machine/README.md

 incomplete example of a single row fruit machine

 # Running
-The application can be executed in your terminal by running `gem install shotgun` and then running:
+The application can be executed in your terminal by running:

 `shotgun fruits.rb`